robertpiosik/CodeWebChat/README.md

 > With the browser extension you can include markdown-parsed websites in context!
 Go to target website, click the extension's icon in the browser's toolbar and click _Enable for context_.
 The website will appear in the context panel immediately, ready for selection like any other folder or file in the workspace.

 > [!IMPORTANT]
 > Legal disclaimer: The tool does not require the browser extension to operate—chats can be initialized and responses applied with manual copy & paste as well.
-The placed _Apply response with CWC_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.
+The placed _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.

 ## API Tools